llafuente/dotfiles/tutorials/git.md

     git add -e file

+Let you edit the diff to be added

+    git add -p file

-This let you decide what hunks add to stage.
+Let you decide what hunks (small portions of code) add to stage.

+Usefull comands:

+y - stage this hunk
+n - do not stage this hunk
+s - split the current hunk into smaller hunks

 ## Add file with executable permission (chmod)